lenspira/coding-challenge-api/README.md

    docker tag chatbot-backend:latest <aws_account_id>.dkr.ecr.<region>.amazonaws.com/chatbot-backend:latest
    docker push <aws_account_id>.dkr.ecr.<region>.amazonaws.com/chatbot-backend:latest
    ```
 2. Create an ECS cluster, task definition, and service to deploy the container.
+   - Add an environment variable for your OpenAI API key to the container;
-Ensure proper IAM roles and security groups are configured.
+   - Ensure proper IAM roles and security groups are configured.

 ## Logging and Monitoring
 Logs can be viewed in AWS CloudWatch or locally in Docker using: